-Dark Chocolate Coconut Cream Truffles [Recipe]
+The Best Vegan Dark Chocolate Truffles [Recipe]

-Chocolate, Food, Recipes, Sweet / Monday, February 26th, 2018
+Chocolate, Food, Recipes, Sweet / Friday, November 28th, 2025

 Making vegan truffles

-Coconut cream truffles have made the world of truffle making a whole new experience for me.
-When you use regular cream, the consistency of the ganache is much more soft, and can get pretty messy as you work with it, especially as the heat from your hands softens and melts the chocolate.
+When you make traditional chocolate truffles with regular cream, the consistency of the chocolate ganache (truffle filling) is much more soft, and can get pretty messy as you work with it, especially as the heat from your hands softens and melts the chocolate.
 This recipe, however, has a much stiffer consistency for working, while still maintaining its creamy texture and taste.

 Since coconut fat melts at a much lower temperature than butter, I added a little cocoa to the recipe as well, just to stiffen the texture – which creates a better workability for the ganache.
 The result is more hardy, which makes it a simpler process overall.
 I call that a success!

-Any kind of dark chocolate chips that are marked as vegan should work.
-For this tutorial, I used Kirkland chocolate chips (Costco brand), which (disclaimer) are labelled “May contain milk or wheat.”
 Since those two things are not listed in the actual product ingredients, however, I’m okay with the fact that the chocolate itself is vegan and gluten-free.
 If you’re dealing with allergies or other sensitive concerns, get the chocolate that seems best to you.

 How are truffles made?

 If you want to get right to it, go ahead and check out the recipe (scroll down) to learn more!
-It may seem tricky, but honestly if you’re not coating them in chocolate… they are one of the simplest things on earth to make.
+It may seem tricky, but honestly if you’re not coating them in melted chocolate… they are one of the simplest things on earth to make.

 Printable Recipe: